-Plunkett, S., W., & Laganà, L. (2012).
-Sexuality and developmental disabilities: State of the art, need for future research, and policy implications.
+Plunkett, S., W., & Lagana`, L. (2012).
+The controversies surrounding the sexuality education of people living with developmental disabilities.
 In S. Mottola (Ed.).
 Sexuality: Perspectives, Issues and Role in Society.
 Hauppauge, NY: Nova Science Publishers.

 Covington, K., Laganà, L., & White, T. R. (2012).
 Economic coping and head of households’ perception of family health.
 In S. Mottola (Ed.).
 Psychology of Coping: New Research.
 Hauppauge, NY: Nova Science Publishers.

 Laganà, L., Tramutolo, C., Boncori, L., & Cruciani, A. C. (2012).
 Community-dwelling adults versus older adults: Psychopathology and the continuum hypothesis.
 Educational Gerontology, 38(6), 412-428, doi: 10.1080/03601277.2011.559853.

 Laganà, L., & Hassija, C.M.
 (2012).
 Bodily pain and coping strategies among four geriatric age groups of multiethnic women.
 Journal of Health Psychology, 17(4), 545-555. doi: 10.1177/1359105311421045.